marigold-dev/deku/benchmarks/time_bench/bench_vm/readme.md

 We are using the library [`ocaml-benchmark`](https://github.com/Chris00/ocaml-benchmark) to measure the execution costs of operations in Lambda VM.

-We have 1 main benchmarking functions:
+We have 1 main benchmarking function:
 - execution function: The combination of 3 functions: `compile_value`, `compile` and `execute`.

 ## Run